yyorkchan/FYP/README.md

 - filterSort.js contains functions for filtering and sorting transactions
 - helper.js contains miscellaneous functions and some generic constants
 - estimator.js contains regression models with pre-preprocessing functions

-### Points to note when working with regression

-- The "predict" function in "TrendScreen.js" is responsible for producing the predictions.
-It returns nextDisplayTimes and nextValues
-- nextDisplayTimes is an array of date string, in format DD/MM or MM/YY according to duration
-- nextValues is an array of predicted values corresponding to the dates in nextDisplayTimes
-- You may see their values in Expo console after pressing the "predict" button in the TrendScreen